The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Abstract

-We study the sample complexity of stochastic convex optimization when problem parameters, e.g., the distance to optimality, are unknown.
+} We study the sample complexity of stochastic convex optimization when problem parameters such as the distance to optimality and the Lipschitz constant are unknown.
 We pursue two strategies.
-First, we develop a reliable model selection method that avoids overfitting the validation set.
+First, we develop a reliable model selection method that avoids overfitting to the validation set.
 This method allows us to generically tune the learning rate of stochastic optimization methods to match the optimal known-parameter sample complexity up to $\log\log$ factors.
 Second, we develop a regularization-based method that is specialized to the case that only the distance to optimality is unknown.
+More specifically, it uses norm-regularized empirical risk minimization to estimate the distance to optimality to within a constant factor, allowing known-parameter stochastic optimization methods to achieve optimal sample complexity.
 This method provides perfect adaptability to unknown distance to optimality, demonstrating a separation between the sample and computational complexity of parameter-free stochastic convex optimization.
 Combining these two methods allows us to simultaneously adapt to multiple problem structures.

 Experiments performing few-shot learning on CIFAR-10 by fine-tuning CLIP models and prompt engineering Gemini to count shapes indicate that our reliable model selection method can help mitigate overfitting to small validation sets.